France and Pakistan

 Our action in Pakistan is in line with the priorities set out by the Pakistani government (security, specific aid for the Federally Administered Tribal Areas [FATA], human resources development, education and health).
 It is implemented using two tools: bilateral cooperation, and the action carried out by the AFD (French Development Agency) and the Ministry for the Economy, Industry and Employment.

 Bilateral aid in cooperation and cultural action has two main targets:

-Our academic cooperation is mainly aimed at master’s, thesis or postdoctoral students, within the framework of three co-funded scholarship programmes: the “Master leading to PhD” programme, the results of which are encouraging (85 students in 2015, compared to about a dozen in previous years); the “Split PhD” programme aimed at thesis students; the “post-doc” programme aimed at Pakistani researchers.
-Furthermore, our cooperation is aimed at supporting joint projects between French and Pakistani research laboratories (“Hubert Curien Péridot partnerships” launched in September 2014).
-Moreover, since 2012, France has been financing a scholarship scheme for academic excellence for eligible Pakistani university students from disadvantaged backgrounds (500 young people were accepted into this programme between 2012 and 2014).
+to consolidate our outreach policy in the cultural and linguistic field, social sciences, governance and archaeology.
+Our academic cooperation is mainly aimed at master’s, PhD and postdoctoral students, within the framework of three co-funded scholarship programmes: the “Ms leading to PhD” programme, which has shown encouraging results (96scholarship holders in 2015, compared to about a dozen in previous years); the “Split PhD” programme for PhD students; and the “post-doc” programme for Pakistani researchers.
+Our cooperation is also aimed at supporting joint projects led by French and Pakistani research laboratories (Hubert Curien Partnership “Péridot”, launched in September 2014).In addition, since 2012, France has been financing a scholarship scheme for academic excellence for deserving Pakistani students from disadvantaged backgrounds (500young people benefited from this programme between 2012 and 2014).

 French language and culture is promoted through a network of three Alliance française branches (Karachi, Lahore and Islamabad).